FAIR Data Train general architecture

 GitHub

-Luiz Olavo Bonino (University of Twente, Leiden University Medical Center, GO FAIR International Support and Coordination Office)
+Luiz Olavo Bonino (University of Twente, Leiden University Medical Center)

 Abstract